 Thinking Well was created to address the long-term cognitive impairment that interferes with the daily lives of people with serious mental illness.
-Dr. Leonard M. Miller of the University of Miami Miller School of Medicine has likened this impairment to a bad guest: “It shows up early… and it sticks around over the lifespan.”
-Many of the adverse outcomes associated with schizophrenia – social isolation, homelessness and the inability to hold a job – can be traced to cognitive impairment that continues, even after symptoms have been treated and controlled.
+Dr. Philip D. Harvey of the University of Miami Miller School of Medicine has likened this impairment to a bad guest: “It shows up early… and it sticks around over the lifespan.”
+Many of the adverse outcomes associated with schizophrenia – social isolation, homelessness and the inability to hold a job – can be traced to cognitive impairment that continues, even after symptoms have been treated and controlled

 The Thinking Well program blends two basic techniques to address cognitive impairment: cognitive remediation and compensatory cognitive training.

 Cognitive Remediation – uses individualized drills and group bridging sessions to improve functioning in targeted areas of cognition, such as attention, memory and problem solving.
 Assessments are used before the program to determine which areas require focus and again at the conclusion of the program to show specific improvement.

 Compensatory Cognitive Training – focuses on teaching people real-world cognitive skills and strategies and helping those strategies become habits.

 Together, these two techniques form the foundation of Laurel House’s recovery-oriented approach to a very practical rehabilitation.

 Goals of Thinking Well